 - c.
-No work shall be authorized by this RGP within the 20 CAMA counties without prior consultation with the NOAA Habitat Conservation Division.
-For each activity reviewed by the Corps where it is determined that the activity may affect Essential Fish Habitat (EFH) for federally managed species, an EFH Assessment shall be prepared by the applicant and forwarded to the Corps and NOAA Fisheries for review and comment prior to authorization of work. - d.
+No work shall be authorized by this RGP within the 20 CAMA counties without prior consultation with the National Oceanic and Atmospheric Administration's (NOAA) Habitat Conservation Division.
+For each activity reviewed by the Corps where it is determined that the activity may affect Essential Fish Habitat (EFH) for federally managed species, an EFH Assessment shall be prepared by the prospective permittee and forwarded to the Corps and NOAA Fisheries for review and comment prior to authorization of work. - d.
 Culverts and pipes.
 The following conditions [(1)-(8)] apply to the construction of culverts/pipes, and work on existing culverts/pipes.

-Additionally, if the proposed work would affect an existing culvert/pipe (e.g., culvert/pipe extensions), the applicant must include actions (in the PCN) to correct any existing deficiencies that are located:
+Additionally, if the proposed work would affect an existing culvert/pipe (e.g., culvert/pipe extensions), the prospective permittee must include actions (in the PCN) to correct any existing deficiencies that are located: